-Golden Bee is hosting two international exhibitions in March and April 2017.
+Golden Bee hosted two international exhibitions in March and April 2017.
 Both displays feature small sculpture, drawings, prints, photography, assemblage, installations and a program of bee-themed live-streamed ‘happenings’ from around the globe.
-The participating artists are from Australia, Europe, United Kingdom and South America.
-Zine-style publications are also planned for 2017, following the success of the Hive Alive!
-Catalogue / zine, which is available online: https://issuu.com/goldenbee-gargahgag
+The participating artists are from Australia, Europe and the United Kingdom.

-Supermarket International Art Fair is an artist-run event presenting art galleries, collectives and cooperatives from around the world over fours days of seminars, discussions, performances and other networking opportunities.
-Supermarket 2017 gave us the opportunity to present the ideas and work of Golden Bee to an international community of artists and a receptive arts audience at a popular annual event.
+Supermarket International Art Fair is an annual artist-run event presenting art galleries, collectives and cooperatives from around the world over fours days of seminars, discussions, performances and other networking opportunities.
+Participation in Supermarket 2017 gave us the opportunity to present the ideas and work of Golden Bee to an international community of artists and a receptive arts audience at this popular annual event.
 The theme for the 2017 Supermarket Art Fair was ‘Intimacy’.
 Our display was called ‘Golden Bee – intimate hunting and gathering’.

-To read more about our successful event at the Supermarket Art Fair in Stockholm, 2017.
-Click on this URL https://goldenbee.com.au/gyllene-bi-intimate-hunting-and-gathering-at-supermarket-art-fair-2017-stockholm/
+Go here to read more about our participation at the Supermarket Art Fair in Stockholm, 2017.

-Right now, we're co-hosting a 2017 Northern Hemisphere spring exhibition - Golden Bee Dew ~ Spring Art Swarm at St Margaret’s Church of Art in Norwich, Norfolk UK.
+A month later, we co-hosted a 2017 Northern Hemisphere Spring exhibition - see Golden Bee Dew ~ Spring Art Swarm at St Margaret’s Church of Art in Norwich, Norfolk UK.

-This project has been developed in collaboration with the Norwich Dandies (established in 2010, UK) as part of their Dandifest celebrations.
-It includes art, poetry, politics, live events, workshops, photography, and many other related activities.
+This project was developed in collaboration with the Norwich Dandies (established in 2010, UK) as part of their Dandifest celebrations.

 See their Norwich Dandies Facebook page for more information.